 This best practice guide is designed to improve accessibility of countryside and public greenspace.

-The original By All Reasonable Means publication
+By All Reasonable Means publication

 The guide was first was written by the Sensory Trust for Natural England in 2005.
 The guide contains advice and standards to help countryside and urban greenspace managers and owners improve accessibility of their sites, routes and facilities for visitors.
 Although the legislation has since changed, the principles and recommendations are still just as valid and the guide continues to be widely used to spearhead good practice.

 The guide looks at accessibility in its broadest sense, including people with physical, sensory or intellectual impairments.
 It includes how to make routes, sites and facilities more accessible and how to improve the quality of visitor experience.
 It advise on how to assess the accessibility of existing sites and how to plan access improvements.

 The guide is underpinned by the principle of involving disabled people in all stages of the process, from planning access improvements to evaluating their effectiveness.
 It also advocates the bedding in of an inclusive approach so it becomes a natural part of way an organisation does things.